 Established in 2013, the Boundless Promise Program provides valuable financial assistance to students in need.
-Drawn from the University of Toronto's operating funds and administered centrally by the University, awards and bursaries established by donors under this program are matched dollar for dollar by the University, doubling both the donation and the impact it has on students in need of financial assistance.
-The Leslie Dan Faculty of Pharmacy currently has seven awards under the Boundless Promise Program:
+Drawn from the University of Toronto's operating funds, awards and bursaries established by donors under this program are matched dollar for dollar by the University, doubling both the donation and the impact it has on students in need of financial assistance.
+The Leslie Dan Faculty of Pharmacy currently has nine awards under the Boundless Promise Program: